pgroenbaek/drop-party-chest/README.md

 # Party Room Chest Value
-Show total GE value of the party room and clan hall chests.
+RuneLite plugin to show the total GE value of items in the party room and clan hall chests.